 The Water Colors route was a huge success.
-In addition to the canal cruise companies, the Amsterdammers also went en masse on their own boats, and rowers and open sloops faced the cold.
+In addition to the canal cruise companies, the people from Amsterdam joined with their own boats.
 The festival started its partnership with Amsterdam Creative Industries Network, to make an innovative light artwork every year in collaboration with students from the HvA and the Breitner Academy.
 Mayor Eberhard van der Laan became patron of the festival.
-The festival started earned a spot on the list of traditional family winter outings.
+The festival earned the status of a traditional family winter outing.

-Princess Beatrix performed the opening; a recognition that light art as an art genre was maturing.
+Princess Beatrix opened the festival, which further reinforced the recognition of light art as a genre of art.
 It also underlined the lasting value of the artworks.
 The festival started its first international collaboration to present light artworks from its own ‘collection’ at events in other cities.
 For example, the team in Amsterdam was responsible for the first Norrköping Light Festival.
-And at Sloterdijk railway station, a work by Tijdmakers was permanently installed after the festival had closed.
+At Sloterdijk railway station, a work by Tijdmakers was permanently installed.

-Amsterdam Light Festival celebrates its fifth anniversary.
-In addition to international artists, major architects take part in the festival: for example, work by Ben van Berkel's UN studio, Benthem Crouwel Architects and the Singapore office DP Architects.
-Almost a million people visit the festival, which has outgrown its infancy.
+Amsterdam Light Festival celebrated its fifth anniversary.
+In addition to international artists, major architects took part in the festival.
+For example, work by Ben van Berkel's UN studio, Benthem Crouwel Architects and the Singapore office DP Architects were exhibited.
+Almost a million people visited the festival, which affirmed the international recognition of Amsterdam Light Festival.

-Under the direction of business director Frédérique ter Brugge and artistic director Lennart Booij, 29 artworks were on display in the center of Amsterdam during Edition #7.
-The official opening was done by Femke Halsema.
-Artists from all over the world participate in the festival, but the limited edition of Edition #7 is from a Dutch artist.
-Jeroen Henneman was guest of honor and designed 'One Lamp'.
-It was the last edition to follow the traditional route through the center of the city.
+Under the direction of managing director Frédérique ter Brugge and artistic director Lennart Booij, 29 artworks were on display in the centre of Amsterdam.
+The festival was formally opened by mayor Femke Halsema.
+Artists from all over the world participated in the festival and the limited edition 'One Lamp' was created by Dutch artist and guest of honor Jeroen Henneman.
+It was the last edition to follow the original route through the center of the city.

-The festival moved to Centrum-Oost during Edition #8.
-A new route means new connections and new stories.
-During this Edition there was not only light art to experience; the visitor could set off during 'The Sleep walk' in ARTIS and audio and visuals came together during the spectacular SKALAR.
-Never before has the theme of an edition been so pronounced; the whole city was dominated by DISRUPT!.
-As icing on the cake, mayor Femke Halsema became the patroness of the festival.
+During Edition 8, the festival moved to Amsterdam Centre-East.
+A new route meant new connections and new stories.
+During this edition there was not only light art to experience; visitors could set off during 'The Sleep Walk' in ARTIS and audio and visuals came together during SKALAR.
+Never before had the theme of an edition been so apparent, the whole city was dominated by 'DISRUPT!'.
+Furthermore, mayor Femke Halsema became patroness of the festival.